You've stumbled upon the idea to build a socks business and now you're ready to take the next steps.

 How To Price Your Socks

-One of the most challenging and critical pieces to starting your socks business is determining how much to charge for your socks.
+One of the most challenging aspects to starting a socks business is determining how much to charge for your socks.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.

 Often times, businesses under-price their products to drive demand and volume, but that last thing you want is for customers to view your product/service as "cheap."
 Additionally, this can have a big impact on the type of customer you attract, which can be difficult to recover from.

 On the other hand, when businesses over-price, this tends to be just as damaging to the business.